gaulinsoft/nucleus/README.md

 #### console.clear(value)

-The `clear` method erases the entire output section of the console, and is equivalent to evalulating `console.clear()`.
+The `clear` method erases the entire output section of the console, and is equivalent to evaluating `console.clear()`.
 If the optional `value` argument is provided, this value will replace the current code in the editor when the output is cleared.

 #### console.back(steps) + console.forward(steps)